Progressive Discipline

 Impact of Written or Final Progressive Discipline Warning

-- Internal Transfers (applying for another position within Vanderbilt) – the employee is required to share with the hiring manager, prior to the job offer, the circumstances and severity of the disciplinary action.
+The employee is required to share with the hiring manager, prior to the job offer, the circumstances and severity of the disciplinary action.
 This information may be a deciding factor in the hiring decision.
 Failure to disclose a disciplinary action prior to accepting an offer of transfer may also result in additional discipline, up to and including the termination of employment.

 Resources Available to Employees